Strategic Financial Management

 Begin with the Diagnostic Overview

-The Diagnostic Overview provides a clear snapshot of financial structure, governance posture, and decision constraints — allowing leadership to determine whether action is necessary, and if so, where.
+The Diagnostic Overview provides a clear snapshot of financial structure, governance posture, and decision constraints, allowing leadership to determine whether action is necessary, and if so, where.

-No obligation.
 No predefined outcome.

 Just clarity.